These instructions apply to the Tesla Model 3 (2017-2024).

 If the Reminder Doesn’t Clear

-- Confirm the on-screen steps — the menu wording varies with software version.
+- Confirm the on-screen steps — follow the touchscreen prompts through to the end; the menu wording varies with software version.

-- Check for a software update — menus move between releases.
+- Check for a software update — menu items move between releases, and installing a pending update can change or restore the option.

 - A warning that won’t clear can store a code — look it up on autodtcs.com.